bttuliao/myBlog/content/career.md

 title: Career
 layout: "career"
 url: "/career/"
-summary: A summary of Bianca's experience in the tech industry
+summary: An overview of Bianca's work and volunteer experience in the tech industry
 ---
  <div class="container">
     <div class="row">